David-Durst/fyndoro/README.md

 3. Install gshuf (or shuf on linux) - brew install coreutils for mac
 4. Run the learner - python -m uncertain.learn

-files to look at:
+How to run:
+You will either need to run the scraper on the same machine as the rest of the pipeline, or have passwordless login to the remote machine.
+For (almost) everywhere but Stanford, use public/private keys.
+For Stanford, run `kinit && aklog` to get a 24 hour kerberos ticket and repeat this every 24 hours you need the system to work. files to look at:
+NOTE: two important gotchas with the system currently are: 1. you can only train to detect two classes at a time.
+2. There is a third class, random, that is used for everything except the classes you are training for.
+The name "random" must come after the names of your classes when alphabetically sorted.
+If it does not, then change the name of random to something that comes later in the alphabet, like "zzzzzz".

 uncertain/learn.py - takes in a dataset (one train folder, one val folder), trains a model, and outputs its best validation accuracy uncertain/imageCleaningAndGoogleSearching/scrape.py - takes in a folder of images, produces a new folder where it google reverse image searches every image in the input folder and scrapes those that match the filters